 Established in 1938, the Andrews Cup Sports Association now comprises ten member schools sharing similar values and traditions which support active participation of primary school girls in healthy sporting pursuits.
 Girls in Years 2-6 compete in athletics, cross country, gymnastics, netball, softball, swimming, tennis and touch.

 Clayfield College girls in Years 2 - 6 also have the opportunity to participate in a range of Andrews Cup Metropolitan (Metro) Meets.
 The Andrews Cup Association provides an informal lead-in season to the formal Andrews Cup competition events.
 The Metro Meets focus on skill development, with increased opportunities for student participation and competition.

 City District, Regional and State Sport

 Students who excel in various sports have the opportunity to trial for City District teams.
-In 2016, Clayfield College Primary School is the organising school for the City District competitions.
 From these competitions, students may then be selected into Regional and State teams.